 – to have the ability for the band identified in this Recommendation to be used by all services having allocations according to the provisions of the Radio Regulations, taking into account the existing applications and their evolution; and

-– to determine the need and timing of availability as well as the conditions of usage of the band identified in this Recommendation for PPDR in order to meet specific national situations;
+– to determine the need and timing of availability as well as the conditions of usage of the band identified in this Recommendation for PPDR in order to meet specific national situations;]

-g) that CITEL adopted a Recommendation (PCC.II/Rec.16(VII-06)) on the use of the 4 940-4 990 MHz band in Region 2 for PPDR, which includes the example frequency channel plan in Annex 1 of this Recommendation;
+g) that CITEL adopted a Recommendation (PCC.II/Rec.16(VII-06)) on the use of the 4 940-4 990 MHz band in Region 2 for PPDR, which includes the example frequency channel plan in Annex 1 of this Recommendation; [Editor’s note: To be verified]

-h) that the APT adopted a Recommendation (No. APT/AWF/1(Edition 2005)) on use of the band 4 940-4 990 MHz for PPDR applications in Region 3, which includes the example frequency channel plan in Annex 2 of this Recommendation;
+h) that the APT adopted a Recommendation (No. APT/AWF/1(Edition 2005)) on use of the band 4 940-4 990 MHz for PPDR applications in Region 3, which includes the example frequency channel plan in Annex 2 of this Recommendation; [Editor’s note: To be verified]

+[Editor’s note: Res.
+646 resolves 5]

-j) that Resolution 646 (WRC-03) states “that the identification of the above frequency bands/ranges for public protection and disaster relief does not preclude the use of these bands/frequencies by any application within the services to which these bands/frequencies are allocated and does not preclude the use of nor establish priority over any other frequencies for public protection and disaster relief in accordance with the Radio Regulations”,
+[i) that Resolution 646 (Rev.WRC-15) states that the use of the frequency ranges in the Resolution in resolves 2 and 3, as well as the use of the countries’ frequency arrangements for PPDR, as described in the most recent version of Recommendation ITU-R M.2015, "must not cause unacceptable interference, nor constrain the use of these frequency ranges by applications of the services to which these ranges are allocated in the Radio Regulations"],

 recommends